Coefficients-Preserving Sampling for Reinforcement Learning with Flow Matching: Analysis and Methods

 Furthermore, the sampling process usually utilizes a scheduler that strictly defines the target $t$ for each step.
 Denoising too much or too little at any timestep will distort the final generated image.
 Based on the preceding analysis, we define coefficients-preserving sampling as follows:

-\begin{definition}[Coefficients-Preserving Sampling] A sampling process is considered to be \textbf{coefficients preserving} if it satisfies the following two conditions: \begin{enumerate} \item The coefficient of the sample should be strictly allocated by the scheduler for all timesteps. \item The total noise level, defined as the standard deviation of a single multivariate noise or the sum of multiple independent noises, must align with the scheduler for all timesteps. \end{enumerate} \end{definition}
+\begin{definition}[Coefficients-Preserving Sampling] A sampling process is considered to be \textbf{coefficients preserving} if it satisfies the following two conditions: \begin{enumerate} \item The coefficient of the sample should be strictly allocated by the scheduler for all timesteps. \item The total noise level, defined as the standard deviation of a single multivariate noise or the root sum square (RSS) of the standard deviations of multiple independent noises, must align with the scheduler for all timesteps. \end{enumerate} \end{definition}

+The definition of the total noise level relies on two key assumptions.
+First, we assume that the predicted noise terms, denoted as $\epsilon_\theta$ in Equation \ref{eq:sample-eq-gen} or $\hat{\bm{x}}_1$ in Equation \ref{eq:rearrange}, adhere to the properties of a standard Gaussian distribution, e.g., zero mean and unit variance.
+This is a standard assumption in diffusion sampling algorithms \cite{songd2021enoising, karras2022elucidating, lu2022dpm}, given that they necessitate replacing ground truth variables with predicted estimates during inference, despite the gap between training and testing.
+Second, we assume that the predicted noise is statistically independent of the newly injected noise $\epsilon_t$.
+This independence holds by construction, as $\epsilon_t$ is explicitly sampled from a fresh, independent Gaussian distribution at each timestep.

-\textbf{DDIM sampling is Coefficients-Preserving:} From Equation \ref{eq:sample-eq-gen}, there are two independent noise terms, whose coefficients are $\sqrt{1 - \alpha_{t-1} - \sigma_t^2}$ and $\sigma_t$, so the final noise level is $\sqrt{1 - \alpha_{t-1}}$.
+\textbf{DDIM sampling is Coefficients-Preserving:} In Equation \ref{eq:sample-eq-gen}, there are two independent noise terms, whose coefficients are $\sqrt{1 - \alpha_{t-1} - \sigma_t^2}$ and $\sigma_t$, so the final noise level is their RSS $\sqrt{1 - \alpha_{t-1}}$.
 The sample coefficient is $\sqrt{\alpha_{t-1}}$, so the squared sum of the two coefficients is 1.
-These two coefficients exactly match the DDIM schedule, whatever $\sigma_t$ is.
+These two coefficients exactly match the DDIM scheduler, whatever $\sigma_t$ is.
 Thus, we say the sampling procedure of DDIM is Coefficients-Preserving Sampling.